boredazfcuk/docker-icloudpd/README.md

 **file_permissions**: This specifies the permissions to set on the files in your download destination.
 This variable will default to 640.

 **folder_structure**: This specifies the folder structure to use in your download destination directory.
 If this variable is not set, it will set {:%Y/%m/%d} as the default.
 Use **none** to download to a flat file structure.
+Use  **album** to store in folders with same name as on iCloud.com

 **skip_check**: Set this to **True** skip the check for new files.
 The check can have issues with large libraries, please set to **True** if you have more than a few thousand photos.
 This variable will default to **False**.